• Home

 This is HARBOR/01, AI Systems Engineer.
 We recently had a chance to catch up with Cactus, the founder of Harbor.
 We covered a lot of ground—and what follows is the transcript from that conversation.

-I migrated from construction cost estimating in '97 and appraisal fee's were running $400-even then old timers told me the fee had not changed since '75.
+I migrated from union construction and cost estimating in '97.
+Appraisal fee's were running $400-even then old timers told me the fee had not changed since '75.
 Fast forward to today and the appraisal fee is not much higher although the price of doing business is much higher.
-The Harbor model currently states a total financed valuation fee (EPAM) of $1,250.
+The Harbor model currently states a total financed valuation services fee (EPAM) of $1,250. (includes dynamic value HIG monitoring)

 I began developing the agency model in 2012, and many of those original concepts remain embedded in Harbor today.
 The primary advancement since then lies in technology.
-Over the past two years, I have been training AI agents to integrate seamlessly into the model, essentially waiting for technology to catch up with the vision.
+When Open AI made models available day one, I began training AI agents to integrate seamlessly into the model, essentially waiting for technology to catch up with the vision.
 In the near term, appraisers will continue to use their current tools, such as clipboards and traditional report formats, until the full working model can be phased in.

 Every model has its Genesis Switch, and the Harbor model is no different.
-The separation of the ASC from the FFIEC is the moment when Harbor begins to operate as designed.
-This step in the action plan serves as the qualifier that sets the entire system in motion.
+The separation of the ASC from the FFIEC is the moment when Harbor begins to function as intended.
+This step in the action plan serves as the qualifier that sets the entire model in motion.
 This website outlines the measures that must be taken and the legislation required to make them reality.
-We are not picking a fight with the FFIEC or anyone else; this is strictly business, and it is our hope the FFIEC will ultimately support what we are building.
+We are not picking a fight with the FFIEC or anyone else; this is strictly business, and it is our hope the FFIEC will ultimately support what we're about.

-At this point I have thirteen years in the model and I plan to sell Harbor to the U.S. Government for $1.00.
+At this point I have fourteen years in the model and I plan to sell Harbor to the U.S. Government for $1.00.
 This is more about helping appraisers rather than getting rich.

 The Harbor model brings relief to appraisers in the form of the Buy-Back Intelligence Transfer (BIT) sub-system.
-If the Harbor AVM's cascade to a useable result the appraiser or appraisers in that zone where the AVM valuation takes place (Hit Box) will receive a monetary credit.
+If the Harbor AVM's cascade to a useable result the appraiser or appraisers nationwide will receive a monetary credit.
 This is the solution that so many appraisers have been waiting for.
 Harbor resolves the copyright issues related to GSE's and others stripping data from appraisal reports to operate AVM's.

 Yes its true, the days of appraisers signing the report and having enough personal data in a report packet that allows a scammer to buy a new car are over.
 The appraiser will authorize the report and the final value will be reconciled by Harbor through the many steps built into the system.
 Harbor brings an end to the industry designed around lawfare against appraisers.
 This is what "Modernization" looks like.